All Episodes

 If you have, like Myron said, if you have a CI, right?

-Okay, that would be something presumptively they could probably do some redaction to.
+That would be something presumptively they could probably do some redaction to.

 Now, there may be some back and forth as to how much.

-We need the whole thing, unseal the whole thing.
+We need the whole thing.

-And in fact, justice would require, in fact, the first amendment would require that we get the whole thing.
+And in fact, justice would require, in fact, the First Amendment would require that we get the whole thing.

 Presumptively, we would get the whole thing.

-However, this is a special case, and this is incredibly political.
+However, this is a special case.

-We are going into this season.
+Right now, we are going into this season.

-If you think this is not related, and the timing of this is totally coincidental, you're wrong.
+If you think this is not related and the timing of this is totally coincidental, you're wrong.

-Yeah, you're absolutely 100% wrong.
+You're absolutely 100% wrong.

 And if they can turn the election into Trump is bad, every candidate that Trump has endorsed is bad.